Bosnia and Herzegovina Crisis Response Plan 2023 - 2024

 Camp coordination and camp management

-• Provide technical assistance and continued capacity-building of state partners in CCCM best practices, AAP, community engagement, and durable solutions options for beneficiaries.
+• Build and strengthen the capacity of state partners and other partners in CCCM, including protection, Accountability to Affected Populations (AAP), community engagement, and durable solutions for beneficiaries.

-• Support the implementation of long-term strategies for sustainable reception facilities tailored to the profiles and needs of the persons accommodated, and integrated with the local communities.
+• Work with state partners to define long-term strategies for sustainable and state-led reception facilities, tailored to the profiles and needs of the persons accommodated, taking integration into local communities into account.

-• Continue to support state partners in improving registration capacities, including equipment and software, for protection-sensitive registration and referrals to services;
+• Support state partners to improve registration capacities, including through equipment and software, for the protection of sensitive registration and referrals to services.

 Funding required